Ed-Fi-Exchange-OSS/ChicoUSDTableauReports/readme.md

+﻿# Chronic Absenteeism Reports for Tableau
-﻿# Chico California Unified School District - Tableau Reports
+## Contributed by Chico Unified School District

-These Tableau reports were made possible thanks to the efforts of Chico Unified School District in Chico California & the Michael and Susan Dell Foundation.
+These Chronic Absenteeism reports for Tableau were made possible thanks to the efforts of Chico Unified School District in Chico, California.

 ## Description

-This repository contains 2 folders that have 3 Tableau reports each.
+This repository contains 2 folders that have 3 Tableau report folders each.
 These reports are the same in each folder.
-The main difference is that we have built a set using Excel as the data source.
-This to be able to see the reports with the free Tableau Reader.
+The main difference is that we have built a set using Excel as the data source to be able to see the reports with the free Tableau Reader.

-The reports cover the reporting needs for Chico Unified School District based out of Chico California.
+The reports cover the reporting needs for Chico Unified School District based out of Chico, California.
 Here is a list of what is included:

 * Attendance YTD
-* Discipline YTD
+* Suspensions YTD
-* COA2 (Central Attendance Office #2 - Classroom Load by Teacher)
+* Absence Impact Analysis

 ## Prerequisites